Scalby Beck: Gallery

 Sea Cut Weir, Suffield cum Everley; the Derwent is out of shot on the left.
 This view is looking north west.

 Sea Cut looking towards Scalby.
 The Tabular Hills Way is on the right.

 Weir on Sea Cut from A171 bridge looking east.

 Scalby Mills, Scarborough North Yorkshire England 1901 - 1910 before the footbridge that carries the Cleveland Way was built.

+Sea Cut (left) as it diverges from the River Derwent (to the right), April 2026.

+Weir Head Sluice on the River Derwent at the point of divergence; Sea Cut divergence visible in the background.

+Weir Head Sluice on the River Derwent; Sea Cut (not visible) is to the left of this photo.